Frequently Asked Questions

 Q. What is a Utility Fee and why/when do I pay this?

-A. The utility fee is to cover ALL utilities such as your central heat, central air, cable, internet, electric, gas, water, sewer, trash, snow removal and lawn maintenance.
-This fee is paid two times per 10 month lease at the beginning of each semester.
-(Fee due with your August rent and fee due with your January rent.)
+A. The utility fee is to cover ALL utilities such as your heat, central air (if available), cable, internet, electric, gas, water, sewer, trash, snow removal, security systems, and lawn maintenance.
+This fee is paid two times per lease at the beginning of each semester.
+(Fee due with your August rent and fee due with your January rent).

 Q. How can I pay my rent?